Xero API Integration: Pricing, Scopes, Sync Boundaries

 How to Build a Finance Dashboard on Xero Data

-The most common Xero integration request I see is some version of: “We want a live dashboard of our financial position, pulling from Xero, ideally combined with our other systems.”
-It is a great proof of concept because it is small enough to ship in a few weeks and immediately useful.
-Here is a tool-agnostic blueprint built for the 2026 reality.
+The most common Xero integration request I see is some version of: "We want a live dashboard of our financial position, pulling from Xero, ideally combined with our other systems."
+The work is less about the charting tool than deciding which accounting numbers you can cache, which ones need a fresh pull, and how often Xero should be touched under the 2026 pricing model.

 -